 TargetX has the ability to sort students by Pathway, assign them to advisors and for advisors to run various reports as a way to proactively connect with students for a variety of reasons (e.g. kudos for students who have seen a GPA improvement, to outreach to students without an education plan on file).
 Notes, education plans, emails, calls, and attendance at events and appointments are saved within TargetX, thus documenting their journey throughout Bellevue College

 - Convened new group from Advising stakeholders to review processes, procedures, and next steps for Case Management using TargetX.

 Early Alert for Academic Support is a student success initiative, that proactively integrates and coordinates campus programs, support services, faculty, and staff in support of closing the equity gap.
 Early Alert was piloted in Spring 2020 in response to COVID-19 before the full program was developed.
 The program processes and procedures were developed throughout the summer.

-Once the full program is implemented faculty will have the opportunity to submit an early alert for a student in their class who demonstrates academic distress regarding one (or more) of the following criteria:
+The full program has been implemented as of 2021-2022.
+Now faculty have the opportunity to submit an Early Alert for a student in their class who demonstrates academic distress regarding one (or more) of the following criteria:

-Once an alert is submitted staff reaches out to the student via email and/or phone calls to check-in and provide support and resources.
+To submit an EA form for a student or to catch up on the quarterly updates newsletter, visit the Early Alert homepage.
+Once an alert is submitted staff are instructed to reach out to the student via email and/or phone calls to check-in and provide support and resources.

 A professional development event is held quarterly to which all faculty and staff are invited.
 The goal of the ISS Collective is to increase communication, collaboration in an effort to support building capacity and ensuring all faculty and staff have the information and resources needed to best support students and move the student success agenda forward.

-- Continue to offer quarterly live events that all campus can attend
+- Resume offering quarterly live events that all campus can attend beginning in Winter 2023.

 For more information, contact Melissa E. Martinez, ISS Workgroup Lead.